Medical Standards Frequently Asked Questions

 The first letter you’ll receive is the official determination notice indicating your medical qualification.

 The second letter will be from the health care contractor summarizing your overall health and may include suggestions for follow-up care.
-Note: All costs for follow-up care are the responsibility of the individual and are not covered by the Government.
+Please note that all costs for follow-up care are your responsibility and not covered by the Government.

 How can I request a copy of my exam?

-You can request a copy of your exam at:
+You can request a copy of your exam by contacting the examination contractor, Acuity-CHS:

-This document waives the standard with or without mitigating any risk associated with an individual’s condition(s).
-A Risk Mitigation puts a plan in place to help fire fighters reduce the risks related to their medical conditions.
-The plan is developed with you, your Fire Management Officer, and the Human Resources staff.
+A waiver can waive the medical standard with or without mitigating any risk associated with your condition(s).
+A risk mitigation puts a plan in place to help you reduce the risks related to your medical condition(s).
+The plan is developed between with you, your Fire Management Officer, and your human resources staff.

-What if I have a pre-existing Risk Mitigation/Waiver on file?
+What if I have a pre-existing risk mitigation and waiver on file?

-I just received a Not Qualified letter and I want to start the Risk Mitigation/Waiver process.
+I just received a not qualified letter and I want to start the risk mitigation and waiver process.
+What should I do?

-Bring your letter to your Fire Management Office and Human Resources staff and they’ll help you with the process.
+Bring your letter to your Fire Management Office and human resources staff.
+They will help you with the process.

 I have additional medical information that may change my qualification.
 What should I do?